amullins83/powermate_hid/README.md

 ###Currently this project only works in Linux

-Instead of `make`, this project uses `rake` and a configuration file `project.yml`.
+This project uses `rake` and a configuration file `project.yml` to run tests.
 This file defines the compiler and linker flags necessary to build and test the library.

 This project depends on [libusb](http://libusb.info), and the given configuration expects `libusb.h` to be found at `/usr/local/include/libusb-1.0`, with the appropriate pre-built library object at `/usr/local/lib`.
 You can specify different locations in the YAML.